In order to be considered for a Faculty of Science Online Masters Scholarship, candidates must:

 - Applicants who have been awarded a scholarship will be notified within four weeks of submitting a scholarship application form.

-- To receive their scholarship, awardees must enrol in year one of the online MSc in Applied Statistics in Health Sciences in the 2021/ 2022 academic year and continue to meet all of the above eligibility criteria throughout their studies.
+- To receive their scholarship, awardees must enrol in year one of an online masters degree in the 2021/ 2022 academic year and continue to meet all of the above eligibility criteria throughout their studies.

-- The online MSc in Applied Statistics in Health Sciences is studied part-time over three years.
+- Online masters degrees in the Faculty of Science are studied part-time over three years.
 The scholarship will be awarded towards the payment of a student’s tuition fee as a £500 award in each of the three years of study, subject to academic progression.

 - Successful candidates will be selected on their academic performance (current and/ or previously gained), any relevant extra-curricular or professional experience alongside their scholarship application form.